CME211/notes/lecture-04/01-complexity_analysis.md

 'LELAND' in names_set
 ```

-Which container is better for insertion and existence testing?
+Which container is better for adding new elements?
+What about testing for existence?

-Exercise: use IPython's `%timeit` magic command.

 ## Documentation